Jayden-Htn/DAT602_Project/GameApp/readme.md

 To run this project:
 1. Load Solution into Visual Studio
-2. Run /db/start.sql to initialise the database
+2. Run /db/main.sql to initialise the database
-3. Run /db/procedures.sql to create the main procedures
-4. Run /db/procedures_extra_.sql to create extra required procedures
-5. Run the program
+3. Run the program

 Note: if testing procedure, you may need to reset the database or errors may occur.